Emmanuella-Adams/urbaneye-ml/project_plan.md

   - **Mitigation**: Explore multiple algorithms and tuning strategies.

 ## Conclusion
-This project plan serves as a roadmap for the successful execution of the machine learning project, ensuring all team members are aligned on objectives and timelines.
+This project plan serves as a roadmap for the successful execution of the machine learning project, ensuring all actions are aligned on objectives and timelines.